jnishii/docker-gym-nongpu/README.md

 ## Docker Hub

-You can directly pull the [built image from Docker Hub](https://hub.docker.com/r/jaimeps/rl-gym/) by running
+You can directly pull the [built image from Docker Hub](https://hub.docker.com/r/jnishii/docker-gym-ple-nongpu/) by
 ```
-docker pull jaimeps/rl-gym
+docker pull jnishii/docker-gym-ple-nongpu
 ```

 ## Rendering on Jupyter notebook

-The virtual frame buffer allows the video from the gym environments to be rendered on jupyter notebooks.
+The best way to render animations of openAI gym on Jupyter notebook is to use virtual frame buffer as introduced by [jaimeps/docker-rl-gym](https://github.com/jaimeps/docker-rl-gym).
-Simple example with Breakout:
+Here is an example:
 ```
 import gym
 from IPython import display